-Have you ever unfriended someone on Facebook?
-Did you have any regrets?
+When do you unfriend someone on Facebook?
+If you’ve done it, did you have any regrets?
 We’re still in new territory when it comes to friendship boundaries online and all opinions are welcome here.
 Let us know what you would do in the same situation.

 Five years ago my best friend of thirteen years and I had a falling out.
 It took me five years to get over the tragic loss of this relationship and especially the lack of civility in our parting.
 I sent her a sappy email several times over the years.
 I even left a note at her house once, but she never acknowledged receiving it.
 That was the turning point when I forced myself to stop trying.
 I realized that she didn’t care, which helped me move on even though I missed the friendship.

 Then out of nowhere, she called.
 She left me a voicemail and all at once I felt validated.
 “She does care,” I thought.
 “She doesn’t hate me.
 She misses me!”

 Quickly though, I felt fear.
 After all, I had just gotten to a point where I really didn’t care if we ever talked again and it felt freeing and healthy.
 That said, I didn’t want to give up the opportunity to have a conversation that could lead to some closure.
 If calling her back meant that I would have resolution and that maybe we could be the kind of friends who send a Christmas card or just say “Hi,” every few years or so, then that would feel like a better way to honor the good years we had together.
 I didn’t want things to be so black and white.

 I got up the nerve to call her back.
 I was so nervous, but I threw caution to the wind and left my shaky, awkward voicemail and then waited.
 She didn’t call me back.
 I felt as raw as when it had first happened five years earlier.
 How could she come back into my life and then disappear again?